Tim Crouch: Acting

+Plays for adults

 My Arm

 Crouch wrote his first play, My Arm, as a reaction to his increasing frustration with contemporary theatre, in particular "its adherence to notions of psychological and figurative realism and its apparent neglect of the audience in its processes."
 He told The Scotsman, "I gave myself two years to try to make a piece of work, never having written anything before, and over a course of five days in 2002 I wrote My Arm.
 I wrote it almost without thinking.
 Looking back on it, I can see I was writing about all the frustrations I had been experiencing."

 My Arm tells the story of a boy who, out of sheer bloody-mindedness, puts his arm in the air and keeps it there for thirty years.
 In the process, he becomes a celebrated medical specimen and an icon of the New York art scene.
 In his introduction to the published play, Crouch wrote, 'The boy's action is more meaningful to others than to himself.
 His arm becomes the ultimate inanimate object onto which others project their own symbols and meanings.'

 This theme of projecting meaning is reflected in the staging.
 Crouch invites audience members to lend personal possessions, such as keys, jewelry, mobile phones, and photos, which are then cast as "actors", shown on a live video feed.
 Professor Stephen Bottoms describes the effect of this: "The lack of physical resemblance between the presented objects and the things they are made to represent creates a sense of humorous incongruity, but also allows the audience to bring in personal associations of their own.
 I recall, in one performance, being strangely moved by seeing a pencil case and a can of body spray bullying the Action Man doll which always stands in as the young 'Tim'.
 Precisely by not showing us what the bullies 'really' looked like, or having actors 'emote' their aggression, Crouch allowed me to fill in my own responsive associations with the scene described."

 My Arm, co-directed by Crouch, Karl James and Hettie McDonald, opened to universal acclaim at the Traverse Theatre as part of the Edinburgh Festival in 2003.
 It was later adapted for BBC Radio 3, winning a 2006 Prix Italia for Best Adaptation in the Radio Drama category.

 Crouch has described My Arm as "the mothership" of his later plays, which all reference it in some way.
 He told Catherine Love that his 2014 play, Adler and Gibb, was "a very much bigger and more complex version of My Arm."